 Enhance symptom awareness

-Develop and implement targeted educational campaigns, with emphasis on primary care empowerment, to reduce clinical delays in referral escalation and diagnosis, and emphasis early symptom recognition and timely consultations to reduce delays in patients presenting.
+Develop and implement targeted educational campaigns, with emphasis on primary care empowerment, to reduce clinical delays in referral escalation and diagnosis, and emphasise early symptom recognition and timely consultations to reduce delays in patients presenting.
+Further to this, targeted campaigns that support general population to understand the subtle symptoms of CLL and strategies to support health seeking behaviour.

 Improve diagnostic clarity